 Summer is in full swing and people are flocking to the seaside to swim, and dive, and have fun.
 And some are still not sure what kind of diving watch should they choose before going underwater.
 In this small overview we at WorldWatchReview.com try to find an ideal ‘real’ diving tool for our readers covering both the “affordable” and “premium” categories of mechanical divers.

-Coming in an easily recognizable sporty design and having its case treated with scratch-resistant ion-plated ‘patina’, the new Casio G-Shock GIEZ GS1300B-1A quartz chronograph is literally stuffed with advanced technology.
+Coming in an easily recognizable sporty exterior and having its case treated with a scratch-resistant ion-plated ‘patina’, the Casio G-Shock GIEZ GS1300B-1A quartz chronograph is literally stuffed with advanced technology.
 Its main problem, perhaps, is the lack of its own identity, but that’s probably the whole idea behind the G-Shock line of extra-durable timekeepers: everybody must know at the first glance what he or she is dealing with.

-The new Casio G-Shock MT-G (MTG1100-1A) features an advanced (some may even call it revolutionary) Tough Movement technology.
-Simply put, the watch automatically checks positioning of its hands every hour or so against correct time broadcasted by a nearest atomic clock and adjusts them to a proper position, if needed, to always display correct time.
+Casio G-Shock MT-G (MTG1100-1A) Metal Twisted features an advanced (some may even call it revolutionary) Tough Movement technology.
+Simply put, the mechanism automatically checks the positioning of its hands every hour or so against the correct time broadcasted by the nearest atomic clock and adjusts them to a proper position, if needed, to always display the correct time.